Curry Rice & Ramen Combos Savoring Best Japanese Curry Singapore

 While they do not offer a traditional ramen bowl, they serve a fantastic Chicken Katsu Curry Udon.
 This is where things get interesting.
 The udon noodles are thick and chewy, substantial enough to stand up to the rich, dark curry sauce without getting lost.

-Their curry is unique because it comes in five levels of spice level.
+Their curry is unique because it comes in five levels of spice level, including a spicy chilli padi option for those who want an extra kick.
 I usually go for level two or three, which provides a pleasant warmth without overpowering the other flavours.
 The sauce itself is slow cooked for two days, a process that gives it a deep, complex flavor with hints of sweetness from caramelized onions, garlic, ginger, and celery.
+The curry is rich and velvety, featuring a demi glace base that adds depth to the taste.

-• Why it works: The thick udon noodles are the perfect vehicle for the heavy curry sauce.
+• Why it works: The thick udon noodles are the perfect vehicle for the heavy, deep fried curry sauce.
 The ability to customize toppings and spice levels means you can create your perfect bowl every time.

 • What to order: The Pork Katsu Curry Udon is a classic.
-For a truly decadent experience, add a side of their Tori Karaage (fried chicken).
+For a truly decadent experience, add a side of their Tori Karaage (fried chicken cutlet).

 Coco Ichibanya: The Global Standard for Japanese Curry Rice